 Plot: When Cecilia’s abusive ex takes his own life and leaves her fortune, she suspects his death was a hoax.
-As a series of coincidences turn lethal, Cecilia’s works to prove that she is being hunted by someone nobody can see.
+As a series of coincidences turn lethal, Cecilia’s works to prove that she is being hunted by someone nobody can see – The Invisible Man.

 Release Date: February 2020

-Sadly the so-called Dark Universe after The Mummy remake and Dracula: Untold with only a few of the famous Universal monsters making an appearance, the fact renamed that the studio needs to remake these films ever 10/15 or so years or risk losing the rights to these creatures, meaning it was inevitable that we would receive another outing of H. G. Wells invisible man.
+Sadly, the so-called Dark Universe after The Mummy remake and Dracula: Untold with only a few of the famous Universal monsters making an appearance, the fact renamed that the studio needs to remake these films ever 10/15 or so years or risk losing the rights to these creatures, meaning inevitably, we would receive another outing of H. G. Wells invisible man.

-For a story that has been around for over a century and brought to life in a multitude of different guises, including the forgettable Hollow Man and the downright awful League of Extraordinary Gentlemen, I was starting to get a little worried that we were never going to see this character not only reach his potential but also be successfully updated for a modern audience, luckily, however, I was wrong on both counts and not only has Leigh Whannell managed to produce a fresh take on the character that had me glued to the screen from start to finish, he has taken all the skills he learnt when writing Saw, Insidious and Dead Silence to finally make the character scary.
+For a story that has been around for over a century and brought to life in a multitude of different guises, including the forgettable Hollow Man and the downright awful League of Extraordinary Gentlemen, I was getting a little worried that we would never see this character not only reach his potential but also be successfully updated for a modern audience, luckily, however; I was wrong on both counts and not only has Leigh Whannell produced a fresh take on the character that had me glued to the screen from start to finish; he has taken all the skills he learnt when writing Saw, Insidious and Dead Silence to finally make the character scary.

 From the very first shot of waves crashing on the shore, I knew that the cinematography and directing was going to be something special and I wasn’t disappointed.
 The way the camera is used throughout is extremely enjoyable, panning across an empty area in a room to trick your mind into thinking though someone might be standing there and if you look hard enough you might just see, it’s probably the best use of negative space I have seen in a long time, while the excellent sound work helps to give the audience and the characters and overbearing feeling.